hyperledger/iroha/docs/source/guides/build.rst

   libraries, please consider installing the
   `latest release <https://cmake.org/download/>`_ of CMake.

+Now you are ready to `install Iroha dependancies <#installing-dependencies-with-vcpkg-dependency-manager>`_.

+.. _macos-pre:

 MacOS
 ^^^^^

-If you want to build it from scratch and actively develop it, please use this code to install all dependencies with Homebrew.
+If you want to build Iroha from scratch and actively develop it, please use the following code to install all environment dependencies with Homebrew:

 .. code-block:: shell